simonw/til/quarto/trying-out-quarto.md

 ```

 Having installed those two packages into that particular Python instance, the "Render" button in VS Code worked and gave me a rendered PDF preview.

+I filed a bug report about this here: https://github.com/quarto-dev/quarto-cli/issues/1972